Updated: Jul 19

 What prompted me to write this blog article about violence against women?
 If you scan the internet, you only have to search for a few seconds to find a wealth of websites with similar articles on the subject.
 In my case, the answer is simple.
-It concerns my own sister-in-law Sultana, a retired soprano, ten years at the National Opera House of Paris, born into show biz and on stage since the age of four, traveled all over the world, now living in Paris in an apartment formerly owned by the Paris Opera House.
+It concerns my own sister-in-law, a retired soprano, ten years at the National Opera House in Paris, born into show biz and on stage since the age of four, traveled all over the world, now living in Paris in an apartment formerly owned by the Paris Opera House.

 Out walking with her little poodle on a daily basis, she has been attacked on three occasions – knocked to the ground, two necklaces snatched.
 And I won’t talk about show biz, the profession some believe everyone is an easy touch!
 Not at all true by the way.